 Variations & substitutions

-- Milk: instead of regular milk, you can use coconut or almond milk for a dairy-free cornbread.
-Or buttermilk for a slightly tangy flavor.
+- Milk: Instead of regular milk, you can use coconut or almond milk for dairy-free cornbread or buttermilk for a slightly tangy flavor.

-- Spiciness: if fresh jalapeños are unavailable, substitute them with the powdered version or use chili powder or Merken (smoked paprika from Chile).
-Or use other hot peppers instead or in addition to spicy jalapenos.
+- Spiciness: if fresh jalapeños are unavailable, substitute them with the powdered version, use chili powder or Merken (smoked paprika from Chile).
+Or use other hot peppers instead of spicy jalapenos.

-- Cheese: I think sharp cheddar cheese is the best for this recipe, but you can use gruyere, fontina, parmesan, or Reggiano.
+- Cheese: Sharp cheddar cheese is the best for this recipe, but you can also use gruyere, fontina, parmesan, or Reggiano.
 They all work well.
-You can also use part cheddar and part mozzarella, swiss, or some other melty cheese to create soft pools of gooeyness like the cornbread bakes.
+You can also use part cheddar and part mozzarella, Swiss, or some other melty cheese to create soft pools of gooeyness like the cornbread bakes.

 - Muffins: use a muffin tin (or tins) and fill them ¾ of their capacity.
 It will yield approximately 24 regular muffins.

-- Pan: if you have to serve many, I think a rectangular pan is better, but I have made this cornbread in a 9-inch (24cm) round cake pan for years.
+- Pan: If you have to serve many, a rectangular pan is better, but I have made this cornbread in a 9-inch (24cm) round cake pan for years.

-- Skillet cornbread: use a cast iron skillet instead of the baking dish and make a Southern-style cornbread casserole.
-The recipe can make two 8 or 9-inch round breads, so make half a recipe if using just one cast iron pan.
+- Skillet cornbread: Use a cast iron skillet instead of the baking dish to make a Southern-style cornbread casserole.
+The recipe can make two 8—or 9-inch round breads, so make half a recipe if using just one cast iron pan.

 Cornmeal or polenta?

-Cornmeal is a wonderful ingredient, so unique in color and texture.
-In some it countries can be known as fine polenta.
+Cornmeal is a wonderful ingredient, unique in color and texture.
+In some countries, it is known as fine polenta.

-It is ground maize and comes in different consistencies, finer (cornflour the most common one) to coarser.
+It is ground maize and comes in different consistencies, from finer (cornflour, the most common) to coarser.

 Polenta is an Italian dish made with cornmeal, but in Spanish, polenta is synonymous with cornmeal.
 So, many recipes calling for polenta refer to cornmeal, such as the Lemon Blueberry Polenta Cake, one of my favorites.